RomeroLab/pudms/README.md

 devtools::install_github("RomeroLab/pudms")
 ```

-## Input files
+# Input files

-1. Two protein sequence text files, one for the labeled (sorted) and
-    the other for the unlabeled (unsorted).
+Two protein sequence text files, one for the labeled (positive) and the other for the unlabeled (unselected).

       - Text files with one sequence per line
       - (Optional) Can be gzip compressed.